 The Mighty Tarfufo

-Any sign of tartufo, the famous Tuscan truffle on a menu should be seen as an opportunity to sample this local delicacy at its finest.
-Truffle dishes can come in various forms, ranging from Tagliatelle and Ravioli to pizza topping and oil.
-There are a number of different varieties of truffle, San Miniato is the undisputed capital of the famous white truffle Tuer Magnatum Pico which comes into season in the Autumn months.
-Truffle hunting is a long standing tradition in the Tuscan countryside.
-Traditionally pigs were used to sniff out the precious fungus but nowadays its done by specially trained dogs.
+Any sign of tartufo — the famous Tuscan truffle — on a menu should be seen as an immediate opportunity to sample this extraordinary local delicacy at its finest.
+Truffle dishes come in wonderfully varied forms: Tagliatelle, Ravioli, pizza toppings, infused oils.
+There are a number of different varieties to look out for, but San Miniato is the undisputed capital of the famous white truffle Tuber Magnatum Pico, which comes into season during the autumn months — perfect timing if you are walking the route in October or November.
+We have a dedicated post on truffle season in Tuscany if you want to go deeper into the world of tartufo, including a simple recipe to try at home before you go.

 Bruscetta